varit/katsucon/README.md

-## Katsucon
+## Waterfall

 ## MVP

-_**Katsucon** MVP includes well designed and organized information about a convention that can be easily update or remove to reflect real time event data._
+_**Waterfall** MVP includes the ability for user to sign into the app, share their "thoughts" and favorite other peoples "thoughts"_

 <br>

 ### Features

-- Manage guests attending: Add/remove guests by their first, last and perffered name, as well as specifying attending dates
+- Post "thoughts"
+- Favorite peoples "thoughts"
+- Waterfall like feeds displaying "thoughts"
+- Sign Up
+- Sign/Log In/Out
 - Fully mobile and desktop responsive

 ### Goals

-- Creating a web app that can be updated easily regardless of users technology experience
+- Creating a web app that can be used alternatively to note apps

 ### Challenges